mrihtar/GeoCoordinateConverter/README.md

 0000002 76000.000 509005.000 342.396
 0000003 76000.000 509010.000 341.896
 </pre>
-If you compare the output with the original VTG2225.XYZ, you can notice a small difference in heights, because in VTG2225.flh they were calculated using Helmert transformation, and the default for "-t 4" is using geoid model.
+If you compare the output with the original VTG2225.XYZ, you'll notice a small difference in heights.
+This is because in VTG2225.flh they were calculated using Helmert transformation but the default for "-t 4" is using geoid model.

 Which height calculation you use for conversion depends on input data.
 There are some reasonable defaults (see usage) for each type of conversion.